flick-network/pkg-x86/README.md

 ## Use Case

 - You want to make executables for your app, which need to be used on a x86/32bit Windows System.
-But now that the **pkg** has a;[altogether stopped](https://github.com/vercel/pkg/issues/1634#issuecomment-1141919208) its support for x86, you are on a no-mans land!
+But now that the **pkg** has [altogether stopped](https://github.com/vercel/pkg/issues/1634#issuecomment-1141919208) its support for x86, you are on a no-mans land!

 ## Solution